 Are you curious about the Devanagari script – its anatomy, construction, and design – and want to dip your toe into the type design process?
 Then this course is for you!
 No prior experience with Devanagari is required, however a basic grasp of drawing in vector programs, like Illustrator or a font editor, is needed for most of the homework.

 Please note that this course is an introduction to the script, which is a necessary precursor to creating a Devanagari typeface.
 Students will draw letters and work in a font editor, but they will not design a full typeface.
-Our new course, Devanagari Two, will cover that ground.
-Stay tuned for more details!

 All exercises can be done in a font editor or a vector drawing program.
 You can choose which tool is most comfortable for you.
 However, any demonstrations that happen in a font editor are shown in Glyphs.